The Griya Villas & Spa – Opulent and secluded villas with unrivaled views.

 - Wi-Fi: Available free throughout for all guests.

-- Parking: Some limited free and secure parking on site, but think long and hard before driving anywhere in Bali.
+- Parking: Some limited free and secure parking, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.